ZaeemDollie/PRP-GitHub-Digital-Portfolio-2/README.md

 ![Mock Interview](Mock%20Interview.PNG)

 REFLECTION: STAR TECHNIQUE
-Situation: I had a mock interview in an attempt to experience what it would be like to have an actual job interview.
+Situation: I had practiced having a mock interview while attempting to pretend that I was sitting in a real job interview.
-Task: My goal was to appear confident, answer questions using the STAR method, and receive feedback on how well I performed.
+Task: I needed to be assertive, answer questions in the STAR method, and see how well I performed.
-Action: I prepared rehearsing sample answers, and exercising communication and presentation skills.
+Action: I practiced sample responses and acquired communication and presentation skills.
-Result: I gained by learning to deal with nerves better.
-This showed me the areas where I needed to improve, specifically giving longer answers to what I had done.
+Result: I gained from learning to manage nerves better.
+This was where I had to work on improving, i.e., providing more extensive responses to what I have been doing.

 ---